Carpk/LogFileGenerator/README.md

 ### Run on AWS

-There is a short video showing how to deploy to AWS's EMR service
+Here is a short video showing how to deploy to AWS's EMR service

 [https://thekleinbottle.com/log-generator-tut/index.html](https://thekleinbottle.com/log-generator-tut/index.html)